-For all of you who packed up and departed last spring, we want to acknowledge that it was a difficult period and appreciate everyone’s understanding and support for a complex and quick transition.
+For all students who packed up and departed last Spring, we want to acknowledge that it was a difficult period and we appreciate everyone’s understanding and support with this complex and quick transition.
 For students who were unable to return to campus, the University arranged to have their belongings packed and stored.
-Georgetown’s storage partner, Hilldrup, has sent a form to students with stored belongings through which you can indicate your preferred course of action concerning your stored items:

 Please note that if multiple individuals in the same suite required storage, we attempted to separate items by individual; however, some items may have been packed with a roommate’s or suitemate’s belongings.
 Please check with your Spring 2020 suitemates for any of your items that may have been packed with theirs.
 For questions related to stored belongings, please contact firstname.lastname@example.org.Back to Top